Call For Immediate Help

 Addicts should know the long-term effects of cocaine so that they know what will happen if they continue to use this dangerous drug.

-If you or someone you know is struggling from cocaine addiction and need professional treatment, please call 800-736-5356(Who Answers?) and speak with someone who can help.
+If you or someone you know is struggling from cocaine addiction and need professional treatment, get help today at 800-934-3781(Who Answers?).

 Dangerous Heart Problems